ttm/dataVisualization/README.md

 # dataVisualization
-Notes and scripts for the grad and udergrad classes on data visualization that I am collaborating with
+Notes and scripts for the grad and undergrad classes on data visualization that I am collaborating with

 ### content

 * slides/atividade1.md
-has slides for the first exposition on data mining.
+has "slides" for the first exposition on data mining.

+* src/\*
+is where the Python scripts are.

+* figs/\*
+are figures.

+* data/\*
+are data files.

 ### data sources